jackie-s-dev/L_and_J/README.md

 		[] Flask
 		[] Virtualenv
 		[] Requests
+		[] Beautiful Soup

 # Updates
 June 13, 2020
 - Created sample quiz page and respective backend.
 The "Quiz" class {located in the dictator_api} is responsible for parsing quizzes of all types based on wikipedia pages.
 ======================================================================
 June 12, 2020
 - Added a simple function inside of dictator_api that returns titles and links